dominictarr/vec2-touch/README.md

 The listener should then call `touch.change(onChange)` to receive updates as the touch moves.

+Optionally, you may pass in an `element` to detect touches on, by default it will detect touches on the body itself.

 ### Touch

 Object representing a touch.
 This is an subclass of